Codex: Materials

 The materials codices are made with are their support, and include papyrus, parchment (sometimes referred to as membrane or vellum), and paper.
-They are written and drawn on with metals, pigments and ink.
+They are written and drawn on with metals, pigments, and ink.
 The quality, size, and choice of support determine the status of a codex.
-Papyrus is found only in late antiquity and the early Middle Ages.
+Papyrus is found only in late antiquity and the Early Middle Ages.
 Codices intended for display were bound with more durable materials than vellum.
 Parchment varied widely due to animal species and finish, and identification of animals used to make it has only begun to be studied in the 21st century.
-How manufacturing influenced the final products, technique, and style, is little understood.
+How manufacturing influenced the final products, technique, and style is little understood.
 However, changes in style are underpinned more by variation in technique.
-Before the 14th and 15th century, paper was expensive, and its use may mark off the deluxe copy.
+Before the 14th and 15th centuries, paper was expensive, and its use may mark off the deluxe copy.

 Structure

-The structure of a codex includes its size, format/ordinatio(its quires or gatherings), consisting of sheets folded a number of times, often twice- a bifolio), sewing, bookbinding and rebinding.
-A quire consisted of a number of folded sheets inserting into one another- at least three, but most commonly four bifolia, that is eight sheets and sixteen pages: Latin quaternio or Greek tetradion, which became a synonym for quires.
-Unless an exemplar (text to be copied) was copied exactly, format differed.
+The structure of a codex includes its size, format/ordinatio (its quires or gatherings), consisting of sheets folded a number of times, often twice- a bifolio, sewing, bookbinding, and rebinding.
+A quire consisted of a number of folded sheets inserted into one another- at least three, but most commonly four bifolia, that is eight sheets and sixteen pages: Latin quaternio or Greek tetradion, which became a synonym for quires.
+Unless an exemplar (text to be copied) was copied exactly, the format differed.
 In preparation for writing codices, ruling patterns were used that determined the layout of each page.
 Holes were prickled with a spiked lead wheel and a circle.
 Ruling was then applied separately on each page or once through the top folio.
-Ownership markings, decorations and illumination are also a part of it.
+Ownership markings, decorations, and illumination are also a part of it.
 They are specific to the scriptoria, or any production center, and libraries of codices.

 Pages

 Watermarks may provide, although often approximate, dates for when the copying occurred.
-The layout– size of the margin and the number of lines– is determined.
-There may be textual articulations, running heads, openings, chapters and paragraphs.
+The layout (size of the margin and the number of lines) is determined.
+There may be textual articulations, running heads, openings, chapters, and paragraphs.
 Space was reserved for illustrations and decorated guide letters.
-The apparatus of books for scholars became more elaborate during the 13th and 14th centuries when chapter, verse, page numbering, marginalia finding guides, indexes, glossaries and tables of contents were developed.
+The apparatus of books for scholars became more elaborate during the 13th and 14th centuries when chapter, verse, page numbering, marginalia finding guides, indexes, glossaries, and tables of contents were developed.

+Binding

+Modern bookbinding deals with paper sheets of uniform dimensions, and products for mass-market sale are generally utilitarian.
+Elaborate historical bindings are called treasure bindings.